hackforla/UI-UX/.github/ISSUE_TEMPLATE/template-for-pilot-testing.md

 ---
-name: Template for piloting the guide
+name: Template for Piloting a Guide
 about: Use this template if you want to pilot a UX/UI Guide

 title: 'Pilot: [name]'